 A lockdown drill is to prepare for the unlikely situation in which there is a dangerous situation is actually on campus.
 During this drill, the teachers lock their classroom doors and students are expected to stay in classrooms, stay quiet and stay away from windows.
 In the event of a lockdown, parents and caregivers will not be able to come to school to pick up your child until the lockdown is over.

-In the event of a lockout or a lockdown, the Principal will place a robocall as soon as possible and provide the known details.
+In the event of a lockout or a lockdown, the Principal will notify all parents as soon as possible and provide the known details.

-If there was ever a reason for us to leave the campus entirely, students will either be evacuated to the Bethany Baptist Church parking lot at 5400 Adeline St (the corner of 54th and Adeline).
-If that lot was not available or we needed to get further from the building, we would walk to Temescal Creek Park on 53rd and Adeline.
+If there was ever a reason for us to leave the campus entirely, students will either be evacuated to the Presbyterian Church on Park Boulevard (corner of Park and Hampel).

 These drills can create an opportunity to talk to your children about your own family safety plans.
 If there was an earthquake during the school day, who would pick your child up?
 If there is a fire at home, do your children know what to do?
 These can be scary topics to discuss, but children (like adults) generally feel reassured knowing that the adults have a plan and that the adults in their lives will always do everything they can to keep them safe.